 Personally I vote for plan-B. Those opposed to new taxes will prefer plan-C, and were we in a balanced-budget era then I could live with it too, however we are not in such an era.
 Furthermore, a single measure is simpler and thus less costly to implement than a combination of two measures, and that makes plan-B the clear winner.

-Because most prepared foods that are sweet are much too sweet for my taste I'm tempted to advocate for a Sweetness-tax instead of a Sugar-tax, so that sweeteners other than sugar will also be used in moderation, however a Sin-tax will only tax an artificial-sweetener if known to be unhealthy.
-(The sensible approach is to treat a new artificial-sweetener as unhealthy until we know otherwise.)
+Because most prepared foods are much too sweet for my taste I'm tempted to advocate for a Sweetness-tax instead of a Sugar-tax, so that sweetners other than sugar would also be used in moderation, however this being a Sin-tax means that artificial-sweetners would only be taxed if known to be unhealthy.

 PS: I remain a fan of Stephan Dion and his Carbon-tax proposal.
 It is clearly the correct way to get the behaviour-change that is badly needed.